woshixuhao/Discovery_of_soild_consititutive/README.md

 * [data_DIF]: data for DIF constitutive model, including 40 different materials under varying strain rates were compiled from 18 published studies.
   -In each data, the strain rate and DIF is recorded
 * [data_strain_stress]: data for strain hardening constitutive model.
 In each data, the true plastic strain and true plastic stress is recorded.
+* [data_rubber]: data for filled rubber.
+In each data, the nominal strain and nominal stress is recorded.
 * [saved_data_hardening_strain_rate]: data for combined DIF and strain hardening for the discovery of integrated model.